-The MTDP was thoroughly canvassed among Government of National Unity (GNU) partners and was approved by cabinet on 26 February 2025.
 The GNU has resolved to commit the next five years to actions that will advance three strategic priorities:

 - 1. To drive inclusive growth and job creation; - 2.
 To reduce poverty and tackle the high cost of living; and - 3.
 To build a capable, ethical and developmental state.